mixpanel/mixpanel-android/README.md

 }
 ```

   Mixpanel uses the R class of your package to facilitate easier dynamic tracking across builds
   of your application.

+* The minimum Android OS version necessary for surveys, in app notifications, and dynamic event binding
+  has been increased to JellyBean/API 16.

 #### v4.2.2